 - The person should also stay silent and still throughout the reading.

 - Have the person go to the bathroom just prior to the reading, since a full bladder can raise the systolic pressure.

 Consumer Reports offers a helpful blood pressure monitor buying guide that shares what you should look for in a good home blood pressure monitor.

 If you or a loved one is challenged by maintaining healthy blood pressure, Harmony Home Health & Hospice can help.
-We provide specialized in home care in Ogden and the greater Salt Lake City area, and are always on hand to help your loved one maintain a healthy life.
+We provide specialized elderly care in Salt Lake City, UT and the surrounding communities, and are always on hand to help your loved one maintain a healthy life.
 To learn more contact us today at 1-877-I-NEED-CARE (1-877-463-3322).